0xef53/foreman/README.md

   ; Custom channel name.
 It overrides the value from the "common" section. channel = "foobar_foreman"

+  ; Env specifies the environment of the worker command and all hooks.
+  ; Each entry is of the form "key=value". env = "LANG=c"
+  env = "DEBUG=yes"

   ; Directory with worker script and notify hooks. workdir = "/opt/foreman-workers"